 Neil Coyle, MP for Bermondsey and Old Southwark, visited Southwark College as guest of honour at its Apprenticeships and Careers Fair on Friday 8 March.
 Marking the end of the 12th National Apprenticeships Week.

 The fair welcomed students, local employers and Southwark residents interested in finding out more about apprenticeships.
-As someone who fights to defend jobs in his borough, Visitors got he chance to browse a marketplace of stands hosted by businesses, and chat to current apprentices and employers.
+Visitors got the chance to browse a marketplace of stands hosted by businesses, and chat to current apprentices and employers.

 Southwark College had hosted their annual apprenticeship awards evening on the previous evening, celebrating some fantastic success stories.